 India joins Hypersonic Missile and Solid Fuel Ducted Ramjet clubs

-Meanwhile DRDO also successfully demonstrated Solid Fuel Ducted Ramjet (SFDR) technology based missile saying that the booster motor and nozzle-less motor worked flawlessly achieving required Mach speeds.
-The SFDR will help in the creation of long range air-to-air missiles.
+Meanwhile DRDO also successfully demonstrated a Solid Fuel Ducted Ramjet (SFDR) technology-based missile saying that the booster motor and nozzle-less motor worked flawlessly achieving required Mach speeds.
+The SFDR will help in the creation of long-range air-to-air missiles.
 Scientists from several institutions including DRDO Labs, Defence Research & Development Laboratory (DRDL), Research Centre Imarat (RCI) and High Energy Materials Research Laboratory (HEMRL) participated in this important technology demonstrator.
 Only a few countries in the world have this technology and this demonstration will help India to rapidly develop this into products it can use for defence and civilian purposes.

 Solid Fuel Ducted Ramjet (SFDR) missile